-- Tax credits also boost the economy by putting money in the pockets of working families, who are likely to spend it in their local economy. - Thirty-one states and the District of Columbia provide EITCs (which are refundable in all but six states).
-Six states allow tax filers with ITINs to claim their EITC. - State CDCTCs can provide some help to families struggling to pay for the child care they need to work.
+- outcomes.
+The boost in income is especially needed as families face rising costs and the effects of inflation. - Tax credits also boost the economy by putting money in the pockets of working families, who are likely to spend it in their local economy. - Eleven states provide CTCs (which are refundable in all but three states).
+Six states allow tax filers to claim children with ITINs for their CTC. - Thirty-one states and the District of Columbia provide EITCs (which are refundable in all but five states).
+Nine states allow tax filers with ITINs to claim their EITC. - State CDCTCs can provide some help to families struggling to pay for the child care they need to work.
 More than half of states offer some type of child and dependent care tax provision (a credit or a deduction), and 15 states, from Nebraska to New York, offer refundable credits. - States have an opportunity to help reduce child poverty by enacting state-level CTCs.
 In recent years, more states have introduced legislation to create state-level CTCs, and the temporary expansion of the federal CTC under the American Rescue Plan underscored the effectiveness of robust CTCs in boosting family economic security. - Families with infants and toddlers face high costs associated with their care.
 An additional Young Child Tax Credit would help these families meet the higher costs of raising very young children.